What is Customer Service Experience, and why is it important? Get to know what makes an excellent customer service experience now.

-In a world where most of us are glued to our smartphones, negative customer experience can be quickly shared online, so it’s important that you consider and design your customer service experience so your customers know you care.
+In a world where most of us are glued to our smartphones, news of bad customer experiences quickly spread online.
+It's vital that you design your customer service experience so your customers know you care.

 The customer service experience is the sum of all the interactions a customer has with a company, both in direct communication and through other customer experiences (for example, your checkout process on your website).

-Customer experience is incredibly important as it affects the customer’s loyalty to your brand, and how they talk about you to other people both on and offline.
+Customer experience affects the customer's loyalty to your brand and how they talk about you to other people both online and offline.

 FURTHER READING: Mastery Customer Experience: Strategy, Metrics, Research.

-Retaining customers is the only real way to grow your business and if you don’t put effort into retaining them they’ll likely just feel used
+Retaining customers is the only natural way to grow businesses, and if you don't put effort into maintaining them, they'll likely feel used.

-What’s the Difference Between Good and Great Customer Service?
+The Difference between Good and Great Customer Service Experience

 The difference between good and great customer service is often just taking a few extra steps to make your customer feel valued.

-If you want to offer great customer service you need to have a strategy and systems in place for your team to follow so every customer gets the same level of care.
+To offer great customer service experience, you need to have a solid customer experience strategy in place and clear processes for your team to follow.
+So every customer gets the same service quality.

-Every step of the customer experience with you, from discovery to after-purchase care, should be done with thought.
+Every step of the customer experience with you, from discovery to post-purchase support, should be designed with thought.

-Providing the best customer service experience possible doesn’t have to mean your customers need to speak to a human during the experience – think about Amazon.
+Providing the best customer service experience possible doesn't mean your customers need to speak to a human.
+Think about Amazon.

-They are the powerhouse they are today because they provide an amazing customer experience – a shopping search engine where they can buy anything they need at a low price and check it all out at the touch of a button.
+The powerhouse they are today is because of a fantastic customer experience.
+They are a shopping search engine where you can buy anything at a low price and check it all out with a single click.

 Here's an example of a small business giving the best customer experience:

-When I got back I said I liked it, I asked if there was any movement on the price and we quickly made a deal.
-I put down my deposit and the next day I returned to pay in full and collect it.
+When I got back, I said I liked it.
+I asked if there was any movement on the price, and we quickly made a deal.
+I put down my deposit, and the next day I returned to pay in full and collected the car.

-Because buying a car is stressful and if a salesman had hovered or asked me a bunch of questions while I was trying to figure out if I wanted to spend thousands with them, it would have turned me off.
-At no point did I feel pressured or like I was a nuisance.
+Buying a car is stressful.
+If the seller had hovered around bombarding me with questions while I was trying to figure things out, it would have turned me off.
+At no point did I feel pressured or being a nuisance.

-In fact, while I waited for the paperwork to be drawn up a customer came in who wanted her car worked on in the shop out back who was being deliberately difficult and he and his wife dealt with her with aplomb.
+While I was waiting for the paperwork to be done, a customer came in.
+The woman wanted to have her car worked on in the shop.
+She seemed to be deliberately difficult.
+I sat there admiring how he and his wife dealt with that awkward customer with considerable aplomb.

 How You Can Ensure a Great Customer Service Process